Support This Site

 One thing I know about John for sure and that is this: The man is so damn good to his fans.
 At the San Diego World ComicCon, I stood behind John to move people along who might hassle him or take too much of his time.
 I was sent there by my boss.
 John didn't need me there.
 He probably didn't want me there.
 Frail little John was more than happy to autograph everything every fan brought up to be signed.
 People brought their children to him so they could take photos of baby and John.
 Imagine your parents having a photo of you, as a baby, being held by Alfred Hitchcock or Stephen King.

-Actress Joanna Cassidy was there too as was Richard Cetrone in full Big Daddy Mars get-up.
+Actress Joanna Cassidy (BLADE RUNNER) was there too as was Richard Cetrone in full Big Daddy Mars get-up.
 He was amazed and even shy about the hundreds and hundreds of fans that filled the massive room, all to get an autograph from John and tell him just how much they loved his work.
-He talked to them, took time with them, thanked them for all they had done for him.
+John talked to them, took time with them, thanked them for all they had done for him.
 I was amazed at both his humility and his affection for these people.

 Maybe what some critics say is true, John Carpenter may be past his prime as both a director and a storyteller; he should have retired long ago.
 But though I can't give GHOSTS OF MARS more than two Shriek Girls, my respect for John is higher than ever.
 Regardless of his films, he never tries to insult his audience.